TheSnakeFang/fangstastic-blog/content/blog/2020-08-25_Your-Amazon-Products-Could-Be-All-Be-Counterfeit-Here-s-Why/index.md

 ---
-title: 'Your Amazon Products Could Be All Be Counterfeit — Here's Why.'
+title: "Your Amazon Products Could Be All Be Counterfeit — Here's Why."
 subtitle: 'Amazon sacrificed accountability for efficiency and profit.'
 description: "Counterfeits are common on Amazon's marketplace.
 Here's how sellers hijack listings and ship knock-offs, undercutting sellers and defrauding consumers."
 date: '2020-08-25T05:49:38.082Z'